-Despite all the hassle, you’re thinking about traveling or living abroad with kids.
+Despite all the hassle, you want to travel or live abroad with kids.
 Exciting!
 As the global economy reopens, more families are wanting to travel or live abroad.
 This post will give you some food for thought as I’ve been thinking about doing just that over the next 24 months.
 I loved growing up overseas and have always wanted to live abroad with kids once I became a dad.

 Living abroad helped me understand and embrace different cultures.
-For example, because roughly 61% of the Malaysian population was Muslim, I had several close Muslim friends who shared with me their traditions.
+For example, roughly 61% of the Malaysian population is Muslim.
+Thus, I had several close Muslim friends who shared their traditions with me.
 I’m certain there would be much more love and harmony around the globe if more folks traveled.

 Going On An Adventure